6 Important Points To Consider Before Working With Social Media Influencers

 1. Is it the right move for your business?

 Before you even start looking for the right influencer you should ensure that the timing is right for you to invest in this avenue of marketing.
 In business timing can sometimes be everything and it’s really important that we don’t get overly encouraged by the buzz that’s going on with social media influencers at the moment.
 Sometimes businesses are not at the stage where they will see the most benefit from these activities.
 It really does need to be part of an overall comprehensive and targeted digital marketing strategy.
 This activity may not be something you should do straight out of the gates especially in relation to paid sponsorships where in addition to providing products or services you have to pay the influencer a nominated amount for them to create posts for your business.
 The fees can range from hundreds of dollars to tens of thousands and well beyond, dependant on the influencer you are working with.
 Celebrities such as the Kardashians and Jenners can command amounts in the hundreds of thousands of dollars for endorsements.
-Your business may benefit from shifting these budgets to activities such as SEO campaigns or pay-per-click advertising moreso than influencer marketing, again this depends on your specific business.
+Your business may benefit from shifting these budgets to activities such as SEO campaigns or pay-per-click advertising moreso than influencer marketing strategies, again this depends on your specific business.

 2. Are their followers and engagements real?